 According to a Bureau of Labor Statistics (BLS) study, over 70% of workers injured in scaffold accidents attribute the accident to either planking or support giving way or to slipping or being struck by a falling object.
 Many of these incidents are preventable.
+With 65% of construction projects involving the use of scaffolding (according to the BLS), the likelihood of an unfortunate accident is high.
 According to OSHA, safety compliance and employer education can prevent approximately 4,500 accidents and save up to 50 lives annually.

 In most cases, scaffold accidents are entirely preventable.
 Scaffold accidents, such as falls, scaffold collapse, falling tools and debris, and electrocution, are most commonly attributed to factors such as:

 Failure to use guard rails and fall arrest systems to prevent falls from elevations

 Failure to ensure proper scaffold construction and/or access

 Overloading a scaffold with workers or equipment

 Failure to routinely inspect a scaffold for visible defects